 Once you have climbed past the 18 Arhats, you find yourself standing at an old stone gate.
 In fact, this was originally one of four gates positioned to the north, east, south and west points of fortifications encircling the top of Zhishanyan.
 These defences were built in 1825 by settlers from Zhangzhou (漳州), who had claimed the land.
 The people that they were using the walls and gates to defend against were likewise Fujian settlers, but from Quanzhou (泉州).
 The crenelated walls are punctuated by loopholes for more aggressively defending the inner courtyard with weapons.
 It’s a pretty unique structure for Taiwan, and as such has been granted some form of protected status.
 It is also now the sole remaining section of the defensive structures from this period.
 Just outside the gate there is a giant camphor tree which leans out over the hill – the people responsible for managing the site are worried that what with the soil erosion that the area is suffering from, it wouldn’t be impossible for a typhoon or earthquake to tip the tree, and consequently destroy the gate.

 At the very to of the steps you find yourself standing next to Huiji Temple.
-The current iteration of the temple dates back to 1968 (there have been five rebuilds since it was first constructed in the 1750s-60s), and is evidently in frequent need of repair work because I have only ever seen it covered with scaffolding.
+The current iteration of the temple dates back to 1968 (there have been five rebuilds since it was first constructed in the 1750s-60s).

 The main front hall of the temple is dedicated to Sage King Chen (聖王公), a military leader-cum-daoist-deity that Fujian settlers brought over with them when they crossed the Taiwan Strait.
 An upper hall houses Wenchang Gong – another daoist god with connections to Fujian, (this one is associated with scholarly pursuits), and there is also a Buddhist deity in the lower hall.